-(iii) two elective units of study (12 credit points) selected from the following units of study:
+(iii) 12 credit points in elective units of study (up to two units) selected from the following units of study:

 Students who commenced study in the Master of Commerce in 2011 may choose to complete their specialisation according to the information set out above or can choose to complete according to the information set out in the following downloadable PDF which lists the 2011 structure.
 Students should also refer to the handbook of the year they commenced study for exact details of their specialisation requirements.

-Students who commenced their degree before 2011 (in FH014 Master of Commerce), should follow the requirements for the 'Major in International Business' as set out in the handbook of the year they commenced study.
+Students who commenced their degree before 2011 (in the old Master of Commerce), should follow the requirements for the 'Major in International Business' as set out in the handbook of the year they commenced study.

 This version of this specialisation is available under the following degrees: